WheteThunger/NoRestoreInDynamicPVPZone/README.md

-# NoRestoreInDynamicPVPZone
+## Features

-Plugin for Rust servers that prevents player inventories from being restored by Restore Upon Death when dying in a Dynamic PVP zone
+- Prevents [Restore Upon Death](https://umod.org/plugins/restore-upon-death) from restoring player inventories when they die in [Dyanmic PVP](https://umod.org/plugins/dynamic-pvp) zones, or while they are in a Dynamic PVP delay (for some time after leaving a Dynamic PVP zone)